1872 River House

 Rooms

 The eight rooms are packed with original features - smart shutters, exposed stone walls, swathes of ornate azulejos (ceramic tiles); one even has a bed nestled beneath a huge hearth.
 Furniture is a carefully chosen blend of old and new, the ensuite shower rooms are clad in elegant black and white tiling, and vintage jugs filled with fresh flowers are dotted here and there.
-Wonderfully comfy double or twin beds are piled with pillows and cushions, and snazzy TVs pop up from discreet boxes at the touch of a button.

 We were lucky enough to stay in a Superior Room with River View, and it’s definitely worth paying a little more for one of these.
-They look out over the Douro and a couple open onto narrow balconies.
+They look out over the Douro, and a couple open onto narrow balconies.
 The cheaper Charm Rooms with City View lack the watery vista and aren't quite as spacious, but they're lovely nonetheless.
 Two rooms (one Superior, the other Charm) are set into the eaves at the top of the building and come in gleaming white, with sparkling chandeliers and open-plan showers behind glass panels.
 These are the only rooms with wardrobes; others have small hanging rails.

 Features include: